EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/project-manager.md

 weekly_ae_activity_20260201.csv
 ```

-View the file created by the container. `/safe_data` is not available on the Open OnDemand host so to view this file you will need to:
+View the file created by the container. `/safe_data` is not available on the Open OnDemand VM so to view this file you will need to:

-1. Click **Open Terminal** to log into the back-end on which the job was run.
-Once logged in, your current directory will be changed to match the job context directory.
+1. Select **Clusters** menu, back-end **Shell Access** option, to log into the back-end.
-1. View the file created by the container:
+1. View the greetings file:

      ```bash
      ls /safe_data/PROJECT/